meltano/sdk/docs/implementation/errors/design.md

 ### 1.3 Exceptions scattered across files

-Public exceptions are defined in at least five places, making it impossible to do a single `from singer_sdk.exceptions import …` to get all of them:
+Public exceptions were defined in at least five places, making it impossible to do a single `from singer_sdk.exceptions import …` to get all of them:

 | File | Exceptions defined there |